durr1602/gyoza/config/README.md

 Please provide a csv-formatted list of WT DNA sequences.
 The file should be named `wt_seq.csv` and be located in the `config/project_files` folder.
 Here is [an example](project_files/wt_seq.csv).
 The file should contain **exactly** the two following columns:
 - Mutated_seq: all possible values for the Mutated_seq flag from the layout
-- WT_seq: corresponding WT DNA sequence
+- WT_seq: corresponding WT DNA sequence, assuming the first three bases constitute the first mutated codon

 ### Codon table

 To prevent any typing mistake, the genetic code is imported from a [CoCoPUTs](https://dnahive.fda.gov/dna.cgi?cmd=codon_usage&id=537&mode=cocoputs) table (which also features codon frequencies, although the workflow does not make use of this).
 [The one provided](project_files/ScerevisiaeTAXID559292_Cocoputs_codon_table.csv) corresponds to *Saccharomyces cerevisiae* TAXID 559292.
 Please edit the main [config file](config_file.yaml) if you ever need to specify a different genetic code.
 Any csv-formatted file with at least two columns ("codon" and "aminoacid") should do.

-### Normalization with growth data
+### Normalization with the number of cellular generations

-Normalization with growth data in the form of numbers of mitotic generations for each condition is **optional**.
-If you do want to normalize with growth data, please set the corresponding parameter to True (see section below on the main config file).
+This normalization is **optional**.
+Please set the corresponding parameter to True or False in the main config file (see section below).
 In any case, a csv-formatted file will be **automatically generated** the first time the workflow is run (even if it is a dry run).
-Again, if normalization is set to True in the config, you will be prompted to edit the file to add the number of mitotic generations for each condition in the column 'Nb_gen'.
+Again, if normalization is set to True in the config, you will be prompted to edit the file to add the number of cellular generations for each condition in the column 'Nb_gen'.
 Once the file is edited, re-run the workflow.

 ### Codon mode